mideind/Embla_iOS/README.md

 ## Credits

-The Embla iOS client uses Carnegie Mellon University's [Pocketsphinx](https://github.com/cmusphinx/pocketsphinx) and Politepix’s [OpenEars](http://www.politepix.com/openears) for hotword detection,  and Google's [Speech-to-Text API](https://cloud.google.com/speech-to-text) for speech recognition.
+The Embla iOS client uses [Snowboy](https://github.com/seasalt-ai/snowboy) for hotword detection and Google's [Speech-to-Text API](https://cloud.google.com/speech-to-text) for speech recognition.
 Speech synthesis is accomplished via voices commissioned by [Blindrafélagið](https://blind.is), the Icelandic Association of the Visually Impaired.